 Find the latest news on what is happening in the practice as well as any important topical information on pet health that we would like to make you aware of.
 Click on one of the buttons below to view the full news article.

 Pet Plan 'Practice of the Year' nomination

-We want to say a BIG thank you to all of our customers and staff who have helped us to be nominated for the 'Pet Plan Practice Of The Year' award in 2014, 2015, 2016, 2017 and 2018.
+We want to say a BIG thank you to all of our customers and staff who have helped us to be nominated for the 'Pet Plan Practice Of The Year' award once again this year.

-Martin.
-Kirsty and Miguel have been nominated for 'Vet of the Year' and Jan for 'Receptionist of the Year'
+Scott Hughes, Miguel Lopes and Sophie Platt have all been nominated for 'Vet of the Year' with Jo Phelan, Bethany Grabin, Paige Emery and Chelsea Grinstead all being nominated for 'Vet Nurse of the Year'

 In Essex several dogs been have recently diagnosed with Babesiosis and two have unfortunately died.
 Babesiosis in dogs is a problem in continental Europe, and has been seen in dogs returning after traveling in Europe but does not seem to have been contracted within the UK previously.
 The dogs that have been recently infected have not travelled abroad so must have picked up the disease from ticks in the UK.

 What is Babesiosis?
 Babesiosis in dogs is an infection caused by the single-celled parasite Babesia.
 This parasite infects red blood cells, both directly damaging the cells but also causing the body's own immune cells to attack red blood cells.
 This leads to an anaemia which can be life threatening.